Financials/Public File

 The FCC and CPB require Nebraska Public Media to provide a number of reports pertaining to financial, EEO, local content and services.
 That information can be found in the following PDFs:

-Nebraska Public Media 2022-23 Statement of Commitment to Diversity
+Nebraska Public Media 2024-25 Community Representation Statement and Commitment to Diversity

-Nebraska Public Media is an equal opportunity employer and does not discriminate against individuals based on any characteristic protected by law.
+Nebraska Public Media recognizes that diversity comes in many forms, both apparent and sometimes invisible.
+At its heart, diversity speaks to the range of perspectives and ideas that come from a variety of individuals and their personal and cultural perspectives.
+Nebraska Public Media is an equal opportunity employer and does not discriminate against individuals based on any characteristics protected by law.
 Recruiting and maintaining a diverse workforce, management team, and board membership is an organizational responsibility and goal.
-We are deliberate in all of our employment practices to ensure that employment opportunities are widely advertised and that policies and practices are administered in an unbiased and objective manner and meet applicable University, State and FCC guidelines.
+We are deliberate in all our employment practices to ensure that employment opportunities are widely advertised, and that policies and practices are administered in an unbiased and objective manner that meets applicable University, State and FCC guidelines.

-The following are the 2022/2023 Diversity Guidelines and statistics for Nebraska Public Media, serving as Nebraska’s PBS and NPR stations.
+The following are the 2024/2025 diversity guidelines and statistics for Nebraska Public Media.
 The guidelines are developed to show compliance with the Corporation for Public Broadcasting.

-Nebraska Public Media remains committed to supporting student and internship opportunities across the organization including but not limited to: emerging media, broadcast production, news, education, human resources and development.
+Nebraska Public Media remains committed to supporting students and internships.
 During the previous 12 months, Nebraska Public Media provided 20 students with paid educational experiences.
-Of the total students, 60% represent female and minorities.
+Of the total students, 75% represent female and minorities.

 • Nebraska Public Media staff and board members again recorded a 100% completion for the annual CPB Workplace Harassment Prevention training for the previous year.

-• A review of NPM’s diversity email list, consisting of 50 organizations, was completed with no additions or deletions.
+• A review of Nebraska Public Media’s diversity email list, consisting of 50 organizations, was completed with no additions or deletions.

 Closed Captioning